spring-projects/spring-net/readme.txt

 http://opensource.atlassian.com/confluence/spring/display/NET/Docbook+Reference
 for information on how to install the docbook toolchain.

-Innovasys Document X! is used to generate the SDK documentation.
+NDoc3 and InnovaSys Document X! are used to generate the SDK documentation.

 7. Support